yandex-cloud/terraform-provider-yandex/website/docs/r/api_gateway.html.markdown

 * `canary` - (Optional) Canary release settings of gateway.
 * `canary.0.weight` - Percentage of requests, which will be processed by canary release.
 * `canary.0.variables` - A list of values for variables in gateway specification of canary release.
+* `log_options` - Options for logging from Yandex Cloud API Gateway.

 ## Attributes Reference